lingling-1110/COMP2113/README.md

 Level 1 Rules:
 Find and pick up the Key on the map.
 Bring the key to the Door (D) to unlock and go to next room.
+You cannot open the door before take the key.

 Level 2 Rules:
 Walk to the M spot first to answer a math puzzle.